-This course includes reading and analysis of the important literary works of the Spanish Golden Age.
-These literary works are constantly referred to by both Spanish Peninsular and Latin American contemporary writers.
-Prerequisites: FLSP 310.
+This course includes reading and analysis of key literary works of the Spanish Golden Age, with contextual study of medieval and humanist influences upon authors of that period.
+Prerequisites: FLSP 310, 315.

 FLSP 423 Mexican Literature (3:3:0)

 This course is an intensive study of prose literature which has appeared in Mexico since the Revolution.
 Reading and discussion of major works by Paz, Rulfo, Azuela, Yanez, Fuentes, and Ruben Romero are included.
 This course is offered on demand.
 Prerequisites: FLSP 310.